-There was a great deal of shipping activity going on this morning and a tug passing behind them gradually disappeared into the bank of mist which had now settled just offshore.
+There was a great deal of shipping activity going on this morning.
+At one point a tug passed behind the deer but soon evaporated into the blanket of mist which had now settled offshore.

-The triplets browsed on the marsh undisturbed for about half an hour under the watchful eye of their mother before something disturbed them and they headed off up the marsh.
+The triplets browsed on the marsh undisturbed for about half an hour under the watchful eye of their mother.
+Then something disturbed them.
+From my vantage point I couldn’t see what, but they headed off up the marsh.